 So how do you get Wolverine hair perfect for your Logan cosplay?
 Sweep the hair at your temples back and up, and the hair on top forwards.
 Mousse and/or hairspray helps, maybe even both.
 If you're wondering how to make Wolverine facial hair, trim your mustache and top of your chin (if applicable).
 Look at the photos for guidance, it’s not rocket surgery.
 The Wolverine chops are a little more difficult but they're still do-able.
 (Wolverine facial hair is a thing!)
 If you're not blessed with ample fuzz to make a Wolverine beard, you can always get a fake beard to trim to your liking.

 Okay, so what if you decide the DIY route isn’t for you?
 What if you really just want to buy a costume and have someone else–that means us–do all the work for you?
 Hey, there’s no shame in that.
 And don’t worry, we’ve got your back, whether you’re interested in a more traditional look from Wolverine’s costume evolution or something a bit…different.
 Take a look at these three alternate Wolverine costume ideas below.

 3. Old Man Logan Costume Idea

-Old Man Logan was an eight-issue series running from 2008 to 2009, which was recently rebooted in 2015.
+Old Man Logan was an eight-issue series running from 2008 to 2009, which was also rebooted in 2015.
 In this post-apocalyptic world of Earth-807128, supervillains run the United States and superheroes are either dead or in hiding.
 Logan is an old man–hence the title–who gets drawn back into his (previous) life as Wolverine.

 4. Adamantium Skeleton Costume Idea